j1u2l3i4a5n/comic_classifier/README.md

 # comic classifer
 ## usage
-     The model used to classify if the comic image is american comic like marvel or japanest comic.
+     The model is used to classify if the comic image is american comic or japanese comic.
+This is just a basic model for practice.
+As the result, the model use few data for training.
+For more accuracy and more external valibility, use more data when training.

 ## prediction
 - create a folder for saving your input image